Tayoso/pre-commit-hooks/README.md

 ## Why use Pre-commit hooks?

 - Improve the quality of commits, obviously.
-- Very useful in production environments for code compliance.
+- Very useful in production environments for code styling and compliance.
 - These hooks help **automate static code analysis** thereby informing the developer of potential issues within the code.